Thanks for stopping by to learn how to dehydrate garlic. It's easy when you use Elephant, often called Mammoth Garlic!

 There are several different types of garlic that you can grow.
 Some of the most popular varieties include:

-Softneck Garlic: Softneck garlic is a type of garlic that is easy to grow and store.
-Softneck garlic has a mild flavor and is often used in cooking.
+Softneck garlic is a type of garlic that is easy to grow and store, has a mild flavor, and is often used in cooking.

-Hardneck Garlic: Hardneck garlic is a type of garlic that has a strong flavor.
-Hardneck garlic is typically used in pickling or roasting.
+Hardneck garlic is a type of garlic that has a strong flavor and is typically used in pickling or roasting.

-Garlic has a great source of vitamin A, vitamin C, and vitamin B6, followed by Choline.
-There are trace amounts of vitamin K, Folate, Niacin, Thiamine, Riboflavin, and Pantothenic Acid.
-It is a good source of Potassium, Phosphorus, and Calcium, followed by Iron and Manganese.
-There are trace amounts of Zinc, Copper, and Selenium and contains Omega-3 and Omega-6 fatty acids.
+MINERALS: Potassium, Phosphorus, and Calcium, followed by Iron and Manganese.
+There are trace amounts of Zinc, Copper, and Selenium, and contains Omega-3 and Omega-6 fatty acids.

-Great for tons of recipes: Soups and stews, Italian dishes of all types!
+Garlic is great for tons of savory recipes: Soups and stews, and Italian dishes of all types!

 Air Ventilation Warning